Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/builder-pattern.md

 > [!TIP]
 > To interact with the [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[Instance](xref:@ActiproUIRoot.Controls.UserPromptBuilder.Instance) from one of the global configuration callbacks, use the global configuration to add a callback for one of the other callbacks (like [AfterInitialize](xref:@ActiproUIRoot.Controls.UserPromptBuilder.AfterInitialize*)) that will be invoked after the instance is defined.

+### Tag Property

+The [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[Tag](xref:@ActiproUIRoot.Controls.UserPromptBuilder.Tag) property can be used to store an arbitrary object value on the builder, and this can be used to store data that is accessibile from multiple callback methods.
+Use the [UserPromptBuilder](xref:@ActiproUIRoot.Controls.UserPromptBuilder).[WithTag](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithTag*) method to assign values to this property.

 ### AfterInitialize Callback